eaglesarecooler/eaglesarecooler/README.md

 # ABOUT

 This project is a version of eaglercraftX based on Minecraft 1.12, specifically optimized for performance.
 It is legally licensed under the MIT License.
+Yep yep yep

 ## Key Features